Dua Lipa Album Reviews

 2017, 7.5/10

 Dua Lipa started recording her debut album back in 2013.
-The long gestation period, coupled with the variety of guest stars, producers, and co-writers means that it feels more like a compilation than a studio project.
+The long gestation period with an array of guest stars, producers, and co-writers makes it feel more like a compilation than a studio project.
 Hearing it after the tightly constructed pop of Future Nostalgia makes it less impressive.
 Nevertheless, it successfully introduced Dua Lipa to the world – at the time of writing it was the most-streamed album by a female artist on Spotify, probably abetted by the large volume of tracks on the extended editions.

 Dua Lipa is a little generic in places, but the songs are generally strong.
 Lipa’s low register is effective on songs like ‘Hotter Than Hell’ and ‘Begging’.
 I enjoy Lipa’s vocals on the forays into acoustic material like ‘Homesick’ and ‘Thinking ‘Bout You’, but most of the appeal is in the dance-pop tracks ‘Be The One’ and ‘New Rules’.
 Miguel guests on ‘Lost In Your Light’, while Coldplay’s Chris Martin contributes surprisingly enjoyable vocals on ‘Homesick’.

-Dua Lipa is a very solid pop album, but she would take things up a few notches with her followup.
+Dua Lipa is a solid pop album, but she would take things up a few notches with her follow-up.

 Future Nostalgia